pogipop/cloudron/docs/references/selfhosting.md

 ## Checklist

+* If you are unable to receive mail, first thing to check is if your VPS provider lets you receive mail on port 25.

+    * Digital Ocean - New accounts frequently have port 25 blocked.
+Write to their support to unblock your server.

+    * EC2, Lightsail & Scaleway - Edit your security group to allow email.

-* Once your Cloudron is ready, setup a Reverse DNS PTR record to be setup for the `my` subdomain.
+* Setup a Reverse DNS PTR record to be setup for the `my` subdomain.
   **Note:** PTR records are a feature of your VPS provider and not your domain provider.

+    * You can verify the PTR record [https://mxtoolbox.com/ReverseLookup.aspx](here).

     * AWS EC2 & Lightsail - Fill the [PTR request form](https://aws-portal.amazon.com/gp/aws/html-forms-controller/contactus/ec2-email-limit-rdns-request).